 - Why does Uranus spin in a clockwise direction about its axis, when Earth, currently, spins in an anti clockwise direction about its axis?

-- Why does the wind average speed reach 560 miles/ hour (900km/ hour) on Uranus while on Earth an inconceivable top wind speed of Tornado stands at 319 to 379 mile/ hour (510 to 600 km/ hour)?
+- Why does the wind average speed reach 900 km/ hour (560 miles/ hour) on Uranus while on Earth an inconceivable top wind speed of Tornado stands at 510 to 600 km/ hour (319 to 379 mile/ hour)?

 The standard model of Uranus’s structure consists of four features:

-- a rocky (silicate/iron–nickel) core in the centre, which is relatively small, with a mass of 0.55 Earth mass, of around 9 gm/cm3 and a radius less than 20% of Uranus’s with a pressure at the centre of 8 million bars (800 GPa) and a temperature of about 5000° Kelvin (4726° Celsius) ,
+- a rocky (silicate/iron–nickel) core in the centre, which is relatively small, with a mass of 0.55 Earth mass, of around 9 gm/cm3 and a radius less than 20% of Uranus’s with a pressure at the centre of 8 million bars (800 GPa) and a temperature of about 4726° Celsius (5,000° Kelvin) ,

 - an icy mantle in the middle, which is not in fact composed of ice in the conventional sense, but of a hot and dense fluid consisting of water, ammonia and other volatiles.
 That fluid, which has a high electrical conductivity, is sometimes called a water–ammonia ocean , and

-- an outer gaseous hydrogen/helium envelope where temperature drops below freezing point to an average of 68° Kelvin (or -205° Celsius).
+- an outer gaseous hydrogen/helium envelope where temperature drops below freezing point to an average of -205° Celsius (68° Kelvin).

-I recalled, what if I apply on Uranus the same logic that I deployed earlier to find the true driver behind i) the variation of climates on the face of Earth, ii) the configuration of the magnetic field that has constantly wandering magnetic poles, and iii) the variation at the spinning speed of Earth about its axis; to be able to attend to the first 3 questions above for Uranus.
+To address the aforementioned questions, I attempt to apply on Uranus the same logic that I deployed earlier on Earth to find the true driver behind the magnetic field configuration and its influence on the formation of climate regions on the face of a planet, and the variation at the spinning speed of the planet about its axis; to be able to attend to the aforementioned first three questions for Uranus.

-Having established the fact that electrons are flowing out of Uranus core, into the lower layer of its mantle that exists in liquid sate, brings the Coriolis Effect into force and lead to a similar generation of “induced” magnetic field force lines that appear of south polarity when observed from Uranus surface at both its northern and southern hemispheres.
+Having established the fact that electrons are flowing out of Uranus core into the lower layer of its mantle, brings the Coriolis Force into the front, and leads to a similar generation of “induced” magnetic field force lines that appear of south polarity when observed from Uranus surface at both its northern and southern hemispheres.
 The addition of induced south polarity magnetic field next to a permanent south polarity magnetic pole in the northern hemisphere of Uranus leads to an increased reading of south polarity magnetic intensity in the northern region of Uranus.
-Vice versa, the addition of induced south polarity magnetic field next to a permanent north polarity magnetic pole in the southern hemisphere of Uranus leads to capturing the permanent magnetic field force lines even before emergence at surface and brings the decreased reading of the north polarity magnetic intensity in the southern region of Uranus and answers question 2 above.
+Vice versa, the addition of induced south polarity magnetic field next to a permanent north polarity magnetic pole in the southern hemisphere of Uranus leads to capturing some of the permanent magnetic field force lines even before emergence at surface and brings the decreased reading of the north polarity magnetic intensity in the southern region of Uranus and answers the aforementioned question 2

-At the higher layer of Uranus mantle where the state becomes solid due to extreme low temperature at the surface, the interaction between i) flowing electrons that always follow a perpendicular, spiraling trajectory to the axis of rotation, according to Coriolis Effect for particles moving on a rotating disk or in rotating sphere, ii) a permanent magnetic field force lines that flow out from a permanent north magnet, and flow in at a permanent south magnet, and iii) an induced magnetic field force lines of south polarity that are parallel to the axis of rotation (perpendicular to the electrons flow trajectory), leads to the generation of a Lorenz Forces at the tangent shell between the 2 layers of the mantle.
-The interaction of such permanent and induced magnetic fields force with the electrons current, as shown in the diagram above produce a force that is called Lorenz Force (also known as Left Hand Rule of electromagnetism), which drives the planet to spin and explains why Uranus is propelled to spin in a clockwise and not anti-clockwise direction like Earth.
-This answers question 3 above.
+At the higher layer of Uranus mantle where the state becomes solid due to extreme low temperature at the surface, the interactions between (i) flowing electrons that always follow a perpendicular, spiraling trajectory to the axis of rotation, according to Coriolis Force for particles moving on a rotating disk or in rotating sphere, (ii) Permanent magnetic field force lines that flow out from a permanent north polarity magnet, and flux into a permanent south polarity magnet, and (iii) Induced magnetic field force lines of south polarity that are parallel to the axis of rotation (perpendicular to the electrons flow trajectory); all that lead to the generation of Lorentz Forces at the tangent shell between the two layers of the mantle.
+FC indicates Lorentz Force in clockwise direction and FA indicates Lorentz Force in anti-clockwise direction as per above figure.
+You find that the length summation of forces applied on areas under Arc106° and Arc120° is larger than that of Arc74° and Arc60°.
+Accordingly, the summation of the clockwise Lorentz Forces acting on the larger arcs areas is greater than the summation of anti-clockwise Lorentz Forces acting on the smaller arcs areas.
+The resultant torque out of these forces drives the planet to spin and explains why Uranus is propelled to spin in a clockwise and not anti-clockwise direction as on Earth.
+This answers the aforementioned question 3.

 By investigating the location of the magnetic poles at all giant gas planets of the solar system , it appears that the same spin model that applies on Uranus does apply on all other 3 giant gas planets;